-This FDCPA only affected the lien creation process for a narrow range of judgments; this Act "provides the exclusive civil procedures for the United States... to recover a judgment on a debt."
+This FDCPA only affected the lien creation process for a narrow range of judgments; it "provides the exclusive civil procedures for the United States... to recover a judgment on a debt."
 For the "judgment on a debt" to be covered by this Act, it must be from a federal court for a debt which is either:

-(A) an amount that is owing to the United States on account of a direct loan, or loan insured or guaranteed, by the United States; or
+- (A) an amount that is owing to the United States on account of a direct loan, or loan insured or guaranteed, by the United States; or - (B) an amount that is owing to the United States on account of a fee, duty, lease, rent, service, sale of real or personal property, overpayment, fine, assessment, penalty, restitution, damages, interest, tax, bail bond forfeiture, reimbursement, recovery of a cost incurred by the United States, or other source of indebtedness to the United States, but that is not owing under the terms of a contract originally entered into by only persons other than the United States.

-(B) an amount that is owing to the United States on account of a fee, duty, lease, rent, service, sale of real or personal property, overpayment, fine, assessment, penalty, restitution, damages, interest, tax, bail bond forfeiture, reimbursement, recovery of a cost incurred by the United States, or other source of indebtedness to the United States, but that is not owing under the terms of a contract originally entered into by only persons other than the United States.
+What is especially intriguing about the FDCPA is that it ties the procedure for the creation of the lien of federal-debt-related money judgments -- issued by federal courts

-What is especially intriguing about the FDCPA is that it ties the procedure for the creation of the lien of federal-debt-related money judgments - issued by federal courts - to state land records recording procedures.
+-- to state land records recording procedures.
 Judgment liens did not exist at common law and are therefore by their nature dependent on strict adherence to the federal or, now, state statutory procedures for them to be able to come into existence at all.

-This FDCPA stands at the end of a long road consisting of a series of older as well as fairly recent federal statutes dealing with requirements concerning (a) giving Lis Pendens notice of pending cases in federal court attempting to affect real property titles, (b) recording federal court money judgments to create a lien on real property, and (c) recording federal tax liens to create liens on real property.
+This FDCPA stands at the end of a long road consisting of a series of older as well as fairly recent federal statutes that have provided requirements for (a) giving Lis Pendens notice of pending cases in federal court attempting to affect real property titles, (b) recording federal court money judgments to create a lien on real property, and (c) filing federal tax liens to create liens on real property.
+The result, as discussed below, is that state real estate records have become the means to perfect a lien under federal law.

-Since 1958, 28 U.S.C.
-Section 1964 has provided that if a state's law both requires that a notice of a pending real property related action in a state court be recorded in the local land records, and authorizes the recording of such a notice of a similar type action pending in a federal court, then the state's procedure must be followed.
+Since 1958, 28 U.S.C. section 1964 has provided that if a state's law both requires that a notice of a pending real propertyrelated action in a state court be recorded in the local land records, and authorizes the recording of such a notice of a similar type of action pending in a federal court, then the state's procedure must be followed.3